-Much control is by "point and do" using the screen pointer and [ACTION] or [CHANGE].
+Much control is by "point and click" using the screen pointer and [ACTION) or [CHANGE).
 In general, the effect of the two buttons is as follows:

-Point & [ACTION]: move in / activate this option / give me more of

-Point & [CHANGE]: alter this feature / change to next (previous) item
+- Point and [ACTION]: move in / activate this option / give me more of - Point and [CHANGE]: alter this feature/ change to next (previous) item

-As far as possible the system sticks to these principles but it is important to be aware of the precise needs of each particular function.
+As far as possible the system sticks to these principles but it is important to be aware of the precise needs of each function.
 For guidance, however, the following situations are likely to recur:

-Many screen displays include explicit option-boxes which can be activated by moving the pointer into the box and pressing [ACTION].
+Many screen displays include explicit option boxes which can be activated by moving the pointer into the box and pressing [ACTION].
 This is most important on the menu bar, as described below.
 In general, we will use the term "selecting" to imply moving the screen pointer to the required item and pressing [ACTION] to make the selection.